Efficiency of Transformer

 Primary and secondary Copper Loss or Load Losses :

-The primary and secondary copper loss takes place due to flow of electric current in the winding.
-The heat loss(I^2 x R) takes place in the winding because the winding has certain resistance.
+The primary and secondary copper loss occurs due to the flow of electric current in the winding.
+The heat loss(I2 R) occurs in the winding because the winding has a certain resistance.
 The total copper loss is ;

-Stray loss:
+Stray Loss:

-Dielectric loss:
+Dielectric Loss:

 Efficiency Calculation of the Transformer:

-The major loss in the transformer is copper loss and the core loss.
-The core loss is voltage and frequency dependent the loss remains more or less constant for the constant voltage and frequency.The core loss is also known as constant loss.
-It is independent of the load and the core loss is fairly constant for 0-100 % loading on the transformer.
+The major losses in the transformer are copper loss and core loss.
+The core loss is voltage and frequency-dependent; the loss remains more or less constant for the constant voltage and frequency.
+The core loss is also known as constant loss.
+It is independent of the load, and the core loss is fairly constant for 0-100 % loading on the transformer.

 The output power of the transformer